blinken/paradar/doc/user-manual.md

 1. Reinstall all four lid screws and gently tighten.
 They do not need to be very tight.

+## Bug reports, feature requests and support

+paradar is open hardware and open source software.
+This means that you can view all the source code and hardware design files online, at https://github.com/blinken/paradar.
+You can also contribute to development by raising a pull request.

+Feature requests and bug reports are welcome.
+Please open an issue at https://github.com/blinken/paradar/issues.
+For bug reports, please include as much information as you possibly can about what you were doing.

+For general queries (including bulk order discounts), you can contact Patrick directly at blinken@gmail.com.

+<div style="page-break-after: always;"></div>

 ## Disclaimer and license

 **paradar does not replace your responsibility to look for, see and avoid other aircraft.
 This device will not save your life.
-It is intended only to provide additional situational awareness of traffic around you when flying VFR.
+It is intended only to provide additional situational awareness of some traffic around you when flying VFR.
 It is not designed for and must not be used for IFR flight, and you must not rely on it when flying in any conditions.**

 **The pilot is responsible for the safe conduct of any flight, and for obeying all applicable laws.**